 When ordering adaptations to be fitted on a Motability vehicle, the order must be placed through the Motability system by the dealership so any offered subsidy is applied and the vehicle insurance is correct.

 During the order process, the preferred installer will need to be requested.
 If you are within our area, please select ‘Jeff Gosling Hand Controls’ as the preferred installer.
 If you are out of our area, please contact us to find out your local installer of our products.

 Jeff Gosling adaptations are available to Motability customers when ordered through the Motability Operations scheme.
 Many products are heavily subsidised by Motability but may require a customer contribution whereas other products may require full payment by the customer.
-If you have an amount to pay for your adaptations, you may be able to apply for funding via Motability Grants.
+If you have an amount to pay for your adaptations, you may be able to apply for funding via a grant from the Motability Foundation.